Gitnaseem745/imgdesc/README.md

 - 🧩 **Composable**: Pipe results into other tools for renaming, indexing, or uploading.
 - 🔐 **Secure Key Handling**: Reads from flags or environment variables—no hardcoding required.
 - 🧷 **Idempotent Runs**: Safe to re-run; simply overwrite or diff outputs.
+- � **Progress Tracking**: Real-time batch-level progress indicators with detailed logging (v1.1.0+).
-- 📝 **Readable CLI Output**: Clear progress logs; verbose mode for debugging.
+- �📝 **Readable CLI Output**: Clear progress logs; verbose mode for debugging.

 ---

 ## 🧠 How It Works

 1. Resolves your input path and collects every supported image file.
+2. Processes images in concurrent batches (10 images per batch) to optimize performance while respecting API rate limits.
+3. Applies intelligent rate limiting with 2-second delays between batches to prevent API throttling.
-2. Batches each image into a multimodal Gemini request using your chosen model.
+4. Batches each image into a multimodal Gemini request using your chosen model.
-3. Applies your instruction prompt to guide captions, alt text, metadata formatting, and a suggested filename slug.
+5. Applies your instruction prompt to guide captions, alt text, metadata formatting, and a suggested filename slug.
-4. Returns the AI-enriched record (including rename suggestion) to the terminal and optionally writes it to the destination file.
+6. Returns the AI-enriched record (including rename suggestion) to the terminal and optionally writes it to the destination file.
-5. Supports multi-image processing so full folders can be captioned in a single run.
+7. Supports multi-image processing so full folders can be captioned in a single run with progress tracking.

 ---